lucasmeza/UW_ME354/README.md

-# me354_autumn2020
+# UW ME 354 - Mechanics of Materials
-The repository contains the course files and codes for UW ME 354 laboratories, homework and lecture demos.
+The repository contains the course files and codes for UW ME 354 laboratories and lecture demos.

 Any code published here will automatically be pushed to the course JupyterHub installation as a read only file.